What You Should Do the Summer Before College

 Review Financial Aid Offers and Make a Decision

-Before planning any next steps for enrollment, you have to choose a college.
-When deciding, make sure you're factoring in cost, academics, and school culture, among other factors.
-An important first step is reviewing your financial aid offers and comparing all options using a college cost calculator before deciding where to go.
+You may have already tenatively chosen a college, but make sure you’ve factoring cost, academics, and school culture, among other factors.
+An important first step is reviewing your financial aid offers and comparing all options before deciding where to go.

-Colleges typically host an orientation in the summer for all incoming first-year students and new students to visit the campus, take placement tests, and collect documents.
+Colleges typically host an orientation in the summer for all incoming students.
+Orientation supports new students in the transition to college, providing opportunities to connect with the campus, faculty, staff, and fellow students.
+You may also be introduced to your academic advisor and complete the registration process during this campus visit.
 Check with your college to see when your orientation will be and what materials you’ll need to bring.
-And some colleges charge an orientation fee, so remember to ask if your college does and how much you’ll pay.

 Prepare to Pay Your College Tuition Bill

-If you’re a returning student, you should review your financial aid offer and cost of attendance each year you’re enrolled to make sure there aren’t any significant changes.
+The tuition bill shows all the expenses a college charges each term, including things like tuition and fees, housing, and a meal plan (if you're going to live on campus).
+You should review your financial aid offer and cost of attendance and familiarize yourself with which charges are paid directly to the college.
 You should also check to see if there are any costs that can be waived, such as health insurance provided by the college.
-Many personal health insurance plans can be used instead of the college’s health insurance, saving you thousands.
+Many personal health insurance plans can be used instead of the college’s health insurance.

 There are other costs you should consider in addition to those your college will bill you for directly.
 These costs are often called indirect expenses.
 Indirect expenses can include textbooks, a computer, transportation, supplies, off-campus food, and entertainment.
 These expenses can add up, so it’s important to create a budget when preparing to pay for college.